naemon/naemon.github.io/documentation/usersguide/embeddedperl.md

 Either line must be located within the first 10 lines of a script for Mod-Gearman to detect it.

-<span class="glyphicon glyphicon-thumbs-up"></span> Tip: If you do not <i>explicitly</i> use the method
-above to tell Mod-Gearman whether an individual plugin can be run under the Perl interpreter, Mod-Gearman will make will a decision for you.
-This decision process is controlled by the `use_embedded_perl_implicitly` variable.
+{{ site.hint }}If you do not <i>explicitly</i> use the method above to tell Mod-Gearman whether an individual plugin can be run under the Perl interpreter, Mod-Gearman will make will a decision for you.
+This decision process is controlled by the `use_embedded_perl_implicitly` variable.{{ site.end }}

 If the value is set to 1, all Perl plugins/scripts (that do not explicitly enable/disable the ePN) will be run under the Perl interpreter.
 If the value is 0, they will NOT be run under the Perl interpreter.